dhwani-p-simformsolutions/Nest-Angular-Boilerplate/backend/README.md

   - for staging server > `.stage.env`
   - for production server > `.production.env`

-- For more information, refer `.example.env` file.
+- For more information, refer `example.env` file.
 - If you're running it with `docker-compose` you need to change database port to `5431`.

 ## Installation